Tamarajo is an avid Bible scholar who loves nothing more than seeking out the treasures in God's Word and sharing them with others.

 — I Corinthians 6:3

 The stone set for Dan was a Beryl.
-This stone is used for lenses.
+This stone is used for eyeglass lenses.
 Judgment is the ability to discern and see things accurately.
-Solomon understood this responsibility when he appealed to God for help in ruling His people.
+Solomon understood this responsibility when he appealed to God for help ruling His people.

 Your servant is in the midst of Your people whom You have chosen, a great people, too numerous to be numbered or counted.
 Therefore give to Your servant an understanding heart to judge Your people, that I may discern between good and evil.
 For who is able to judge this great people of Yours.